pandas-dev/pandas-governance/teams.md

 # Teams

-This document describes the responsibilities, permissions and criteria for membership for each of the teams associated with the _pandas_ project.
+This document describes the responsibilities, permissions and criteria for membership for each of the Teams associated with the _pandas_ project.
+The Teams are:

+- Core library Team
+- pandas-stubs Team
+- Finance Team
+- Infrastructure Team
+- Documentation Team
+- Code of Conduct Team
+- Triage Team
+- Contributor Community Team
+- Website Team
+- Outreach Team

+Individuals may be on more than one Team.
+If it is difficult to find enough people for any particular Team, the Steering Committee may assign the responsibilities of that underserved Team to another Team.

 ### Core Library Team

 #### Responsibilities

-* Maintain and develop the _pandas _library (the
+* Maintain and develop the _pandas_ library (the [https://github.com/pandas-dev/pandas/](https://github.com/pandas-dev/pandas/)
-  [https://github.com/pandas-dev/pandas/](https://github.com/pandas-dev/pandas/)
   repository)
 * Review and Approve or Reject Pull Requests